Gender-Diverse Forms

 At some point in your life, you probably had to fill out a form that asked for your gender.
 Most forms

-sometimes ‘other’ to things like two radio buttons to pick either ‘female’ or ‘male’.
-This can be quite frustrating for people which do not fit into either of these boxes and even if an option for ‘other’ is available, this groups together many wildly different gender identities into one box.
+This can be frustrating for people who don’t fit into either of these categories.
+Even if an option for ‘other’ is available, this crams together many wildly different gender identities into one category.

 You Aren’t Gonna Need It

-Even though “You aren’t gonna need it” (YAGNI) is a concept focused on programming, the same can also be applied in other cases such as designing forms.
-Often the gender selected by the user is only actually used in very few places, such as the greeting in emails sent to the user.
-In such cases, often it is easiest to simply use a gender-neutral greeting such as ‘Dear <username>’ or ‘Dear customer’ instead.
-This not only avoids the need of having to know the user’s gender but also reduces the amount of logic for building the text.
-A positive side effect of this is that in terms of privacy, you need to store less personal information about your users.
+Even though the concept “You aren’t gonna need it” (YAGNI) focuses on programming, you can also apply it here.
+Often the gender selected by the user in forms is only used in very few places, such as greetings in emails sent to the user.
+In such cases, it is easiest to simply use a gender-neutral greeting such as “Dear <username>” or “Dear customer” instead.

 Ask for Pronouns Instead